sphinx-doc/sphinx/doc/usage/configuration.rst

       The image file will be copied to the ``_static`` directory of the output HTML, but only if the file does not already exist there.

+.. confval:: html_apple_touch_icon

+   If given, this must be the name of an image file (path relative to the :term:`configuration directory`). iOS uses it as the home screen icon when the page is bookmarked to the screen.
+It should be a PNG of 180x180 pixels.
+Default: ``None``.

+   .. versionadded:: 3.3

 .. confval:: html_css_files

    A list of CSS files.
 The entry must be a *filename* string or a tuple